International Convention for the Protection of All Persons from Enforced Disappearance: Summary

 The Convention will be governed by a Committee on Enforced Disappearances elected by its parties.
+It is authorized to review state reports (Art.
+29), conduct country visits (Art.
+33), and initiate independent investigations (Art.
+34).
 Parties are obliged to report to this committee on the steps they have taken to implement it within two years of becoming subject to it.

 The Convention includes an optional complaints system whereby citizens of parties may appeal to the Committee for assistance in locating a disappeared person.
 Parties may join this system at any time, but may only opt out of it upon signature.

 Reservations

 New Zealand

 While the New Zealand government supports the Convention and joined the consensus leading to its adoption, it retains significant concerns around inconsistencies between the convention and established international law.
 These include the definition of enforced disappearance as a crime against humanity in Article 5, and the Article 6 provisions relating to command responsibility.
 According to an MFAT spokesperson, New Zealand "has no immediate plans" to sign or ratify the Convention.